valhwi/valhwi.github.io/_pages/about.md

 <b>Language Learning </b>
 <br>
 Growing up in a multilingual country, languages are a big part of my life.
 Languages I know: Filipino, Ilocano, Hiligaynon, English (+ Taglish).
-Currently learning Spanish and German.
+Currently learning more.
 Wdym grammatical gender exists?
-In my language, 'she' and 'he' both translate to the same thing (we’re so gender-neutral, we’re Switzerland-level neutral).
+In my language, 'she' and 'he' both translate to the same thing (we’re so gender-neutral, Switzerland would approve).
 <br>
 <br>